Exploring CalPERS and CalSTRS Co-Investment Strategies

 CalPERS: Towards a 50:50 Co-Investment Allocation

 In a bid to make up for missing out on the exponential growth of private equity from 2008 to 2018 — referred to by former CIO Nicole Musicco as the “lost decade” — CalPERS has been revamping its private markets strategy over the past few years.
-As of March, the pension increased its private market allocation from 33% to 40%, boosting its private equity allocation from 13% to 17%.
+Last March, the pension increased its private market allocation from 33% to 40%, boosting its private equity allocation from 13% to 17%.
 This shift is largely driven by the outperformance of private equity in CalPERS’ portfolio, which delivered a 10-year annualized return of 11.4% for the pension as of 2023

 CalSTRS: A Focus on Co-Investments’ Cost Savings